sape-ru/enterprise-exception/docs/hde/en/experienced/customizable-exception.md

 ### Usage

 You can call this wrapper manually if you wish.
-But this wrapper is also called implicitly for your convenience:
+But it is also called implicitly for your convenience:
 - when you [change an exception context](../dummies/customizable-exception.md#exception-context) (`$locale` is set to `null`) during runtime;
 - in `getMessageFeStub()` (`$locale` is set to `null`) for the _'error'_ substring if you don't